andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

 ## In Summary

-It's straightforward in theory but a bit rubbish in practise because you're dealing with government processes and a surprisingly inefficient consumer banking industry, but not worth $5,000 of your money to pay someone to do it for you.
-Of course if you do want to pay someone, I'll happily take your money...
+It's straightforward in theory but a bit rubbish in practice because you're dealing with government processes and a surprisingly inefficient consumer banking industry, but perhaps not worth $5,000 of your money to pay someone to do it for you.

-If you have any questions I'm happy to provide ad hoc advice on the proviso that I know very little, but I have an idea as I've just done it!
-Drop me an [email](mailto:andycroll@deepcalm.com), I might even be able to help you with the [website for your new Singaporean business](http://deepcalm.com)!
+However if you are not already resident you're probably going to have to get in touch with an accountant.
+I recommend [these people](/startups/singapore/startup-help-in-singapore/) for some startup help.